mme-ucl/CmuMD/README.md

 The version hosted here has been developed by [Dr. Claudio Perego](https://scholar.google.co.uk/citations?user=TwqxhpUAAAAJ) and is maintained by the [Salvalaglio](http://www.ucl.ac.uk/molecular-modelling) and [Yazaydin](https://www.ucl.ac.uk/~ucecoya/) groups at [UCL Chemical Engineering](https://www.ucl.ac.uk/chemical-engineering/).

-The method has been further developed into a "cannibalistic" variant, and to model crystal nucleation at constant supersaturation by [Dr. Tarak Karmakar](https://scholar.google.co.uk/citations?hl=en&user=LWBFC34AAAAJ).
+The method has been further developed in the Parrinello group by [Dr. Tarak Karmakar](https://scholar.google.co.uk/citations?hl=en&user=LWBFC34AAAAJ).
+Further developments include a "cannibalistic" variant, and a spherical geometry which enables to model crystal nucleation at constant supersaturation.

 __Usage__